You are here

 You can shop for an electric supplier at any time for your home, small business or large business — the choice is yours.
 The effective date of your choice depends on your next meter read date and can take 11 to 40 days.

 IMPORTANT REMINDER: You should still call your local electric utility about power outages and repairs.

 Electric Generation Supplier Contract Summary

-In order to ensure customers are protected when participating in the competitive retail marketplace, the Public Utility Commission (PUC) decided more education is needed regarding the terms of a contract.
-The PUC directed that electric supplier disclosure statements include a clear and concise summary for consumers.
+In order to ensure customers are protected when participating in the competitive retail marketplace, the Pennsylvania Public Utility Commission (PA PUC) decided more education is needed regarding the terms of a contract.
+The PA PUC directed that electric supplier disclosure statements include a clear and concise summary for consumers.

 An electric supplier must now provide, with the disclosure statement, a separate Electric Generation Supplier Contract Summary, which is an easy-to-read, one-page document with the most important terms of the disclosure statement.

-The Contract Summary provides pertinent contract terms in easy-to-understand language, allowing for customers to more clearly understand the contract into which they have enrolled.
+The Contract Summary provides pertinent contract terms in easy-to-understand language, allowing for customers to more clearly comprehend the contract into which they have enrolled.
 This information is also helpful for customers shopping for a new supplier, allowing them to compare current terms to other suppliers' terms.

-Each electric supplier must now give customers an Electric Generation Supplier Contract Summary when they enroll in a new contract, similar to the PUC's sample:
+Each electric supplier must now give customers an Electric Generation Supplier Contract Summary when they enroll in a new contract, similar to the PA PUC's sample: